dwilkie/pumi/README.md

-# Pumi - ភូមិ
+# Pumi
 [![Build Status](https://travis-ci.org/dwilkie/pumi.svg?branch=master)](https://travis-ci.org/dwilkie/pumi)

-Provided Geodata for administrative regions in Cambodia.
+Pumi (ភូមិ pronounced Poom, which means Village in Khmer) is an Open Source library containing Geodata for administrative regions in Cambodia including Provinces, Districts, Communes and Villages.

 ![Khmer Village](https://raw.githubusercontent.com/dwilkie/pumi/master/pumi.jpg)

+## Demo and API

+A [JSON API](https://pumiapp.herokuapp.com) is available to if you're not using Ruby or if you just don't want to install a local copy of the data.
+The [API Start Page](https://pumiapp.herokuapp.com) also shows a Demo of a UI for for entering any location in Cambodia.

 ## Usage

 ### Rails

-Using Pumi with Rails gives you some javascript helpers as well as an API to filter and select Provinces (ខេត្ត), Districts (ស្រុក / ខណ្ឌ), Communes (ឃុំ / សង្កាត់) and Villages (ភូមិ) in both English and Khmer as seen below:
+Using Pumi with Rails gives you some javascript helpers as well as an API to filter and select Provinces (ខេត្ត), Districts (ស្រុក / ខណ្ឌ), Communes (ឃុំ / សង្កាត់) and Villages (ភូមិ) in both English and Khmer as seen below and in the [Pumi API Start Page](https://pumiapp.herokuapp.com)

 ![Pumi UI English](https://raw.githubusercontent.com/dwilkie/pumi/master/pumi_ui_en.png)
 ![Pumi UI Khmer](https://raw.githubusercontent.com/dwilkie/pumi/master/pumi_ui_km.png)